martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 A side effect of setting {{{β}{}}}*<sub>cubic</sub>* to a value bigger than 0.5 is slower convergence.
 We believe that while a more adaptive setting of {{{β}{}}}*<sub>cubic</sub>* could result in faster convergence, it will make the analysis of CUBIC much harder.
-This adaptive adjustment of {{{β}{}}}*<sub>cubic</sub>* is an item for the next version of CUBIC.

 ## Fast Convergence

-To improve the convergence speed of CUBIC, we add a heuristic in CUBIC.
-When a new flow joins the network, existing flows in the network need to give up some of their bandwidth to allow the new flow some room for growth if the existing flows have been using all the bandwidth of the network.
-To speed up this bandwidth release by existing flows, the following mechanism called "fast convergence" SHOULD be implemented.
+To improve convergence speed, CUBIC uses a heuristic.
+When a new flow joins the network, existing flows need to give up some of their bandwidth to allow the new flow some room for growth, if the existing flows have been using all the network bandwidth.
+To speed up this bandwidth release by existing flows, the following "Fast Convergence" mechanism SHOULD be implemented.

-With fast convergence, when a congestion event occurs, we update *W<sub>max</sub>* as follows before the window reduction as described in {{mult-dec}}.
+With Fast Convergence, when a congestion event occurs, we update *W<sub>max</sub>* as follows, before the window reduction as described in {{mult-dec}}.

 ~~~ math